pulumi/pulumi-hugo/themes/default/content/blog/log4shell-response/index.md

     - security
 ---

+Pulumi does not use log4j and is not directly affected by Log4Shell.
+However, if you want to learn more about mitigation techniques as users of third-party systems, read on.

 The recent security vulnerability CVE-2021-44228, or Log4Shell, that affects the log4j logging library for Java is a significant CVE for cloud engineers due to its wide-ranging attack possibilities.
 While we here at Pulumi do not use Java